-✓ Led by Ajay Verma, IBJ India visits Delhi Prisons to conduct educational sessions on fundamental rights and duties on November 23, 2016 (Constitution Day)
+◀ Led by Ajay Verma, IBJ India visits Delhi Prisons to conduct educational sessions on fundamental rights and duties on November 23, 2016 (Constitution Day)

-Engaging youth to advance access to justice has been a priority in 2015 and 2016.
-Country Manager Ajay Verma represented IBJ as a panellist in an annual seminar on Criminal Behaviour in Juveniles organized by the Department of Psychology at Indraprastha College for Women at the University of Delhi in March.
-He shared insights and solutions into juvenile justice issues.
+awareness events with prisoners in pre-trial detention in Tihar Jails of Delhi Prison in 2016.
+This included observing Constitution Day by conducting interactive sessions on issues of trial procedure, the right to an attorney, the provision of bail, constitutional rights and duties for prisoners, and legal education.
+Police and prison staff at the Delhi Police Academy also received training.
+Lastly, IBJ provided crucial legal support following the opening of a jail in Mandawali, at the request of the Director General of Delhi Prisons.
+Engaging youth to advance access to justice was a priority in 2015 and 2016.
+Country Manager Ajay Verma represented IBJ as a panelist in an annual seminar on Criminal Behaviour in Juveniles, organized by the Department of Psychology at Indraprastha College for Women at the University of Delhi in March.
+He shared insights and solutions regarding juvenile justice issues.
 Since then, IBJ has established a partnership with the college to conduct awareness activities in prisons.
 Furthermore, IBJ India has worked to advance access to justice in general, and youth in particular, not only in India but also in the South Asian region.
-At a workshop organized in partnership with Prisoners Assistance Nepal and the Nepal Bar Association in Kathmandu, IBJ India led discussions on the problems facing juvenile and women detainees, the lack of adequate health and sanitation facilities in many Nepalese prisons, and how to bridge the gap between civil society, legal and penal groups.
+At a workshop organized in partnership with Prisoners Assistance Nepal and the Nepal Bar Association, in Kathmandu, IBJ India led discussions on the problems facing juvenile and women detainees, the lack of adequate health and sanitation facilities in many Nepalese prisons, and how to bridge the gap between civil society, legal, and penal groups.
 Lastly, participants discussed the great potential that pro bono legal assistance has to change the life of prisoners and positively impact the legal profession.
 The workshop was a valuable opportunity to share best practices about how to ensure justice for all within the criminal justice system.

-Ultimately through its work at both the grassroots and national level, IBJ India has impacted the lives of individuals imprisoned unjustly and of lawyers working to improve their justice system.
-Despite a challenging funding environment, IBJ India has set up a strong foundation to build a sustainable legal system, and continues to work advancing access to justice for all.
+Through its work at both the grassroots and national level, IBJ India has impacted the lives of individuals imprisoned unjustly and of lawyers working to improve the justice system.
+Despite a challenging funding environment, IBJ India has set up a strong foundation to build a sustainable legal system, and continues to work to advance access to justice for all.